alanvalejo/pynetviewer/README.md

 **About**

 PyNetViewer is a python and igraph based tool for visualization of bipartite, k-partite and heterogeneous networks.
 The main aim of the PyNetViewer is the visualization of the benchmark networks synthesized by the Bnoc tool.

-**Download**

-- You can download PyNetViewer software in http://www.alanvalejo.com.br/software?name=pynetviewer
-- You can download Bnoc software in http://www.alanvalejo.com.br/software?name=bnoc

 **Usage**